 1. Tokyo DisneySea (Tokyo Disney Resort)

 As much as I love Animal Kingdom, Disneyland and Tokyo Disneyland, this one is not all that close.
 I’ve already written about the world’s greatest theme park so I won’t try to wax poetic much here.
 In short, Tokyo DisneySea is an intoxicating place full of great lands, attractions and details.
 Every corner turned is another stunning view, usually resulting in a feel of a museum or idealized real world more than a theme park.
+2019 will bring an attraction addition in Soaring: Fantastic Flight, which will only boost an already extraordinary attraction lineup.
 Tokyo DisneySea brings on a depth of emotions with storytelling, reeling guests in with every new land.
 I’ve never been anywhere like it.